rushil-ambati/track-driver-ai/docs/docs.md

 Currently, the system takes in one input image and produces one steering angle.

-I have datasets comprised of images from left, right and centre images, which I serialise (offsetting the steering angle of the left and right images to align with the centre camera) and then train individually.
+I have datasets comprised of images from left, right and centre images, which I serialise (offsetting the steering angle of the left and right images to align with the centre camera) and then train as individual data points.

 If I modified the input layer of my CNN architecture to take three images simultaneously and both train and infer with this, I may be able to enable better performance since I am properly fusing all sensors available to me in the simulator.